 - River Forest Tennis Club The River Forest Tennis Club is a familyoriented private tennis and swimming club located along Lathrop Avenue between Oak and Quick.
 The club has 10 tennis courts, a pool and pool house, and a clubhouse designed by Frank Lloyd Wright that is considered architecturally significant. - Oak Park Tennis Center The Oak Park Tennis Center is a not-for-profit organization that provides public tennis programing.
-While originating in Oak Park, the Tennis Center is located in River Forest on the property of the Forest Preserves of Cook County Headquarters. - River Forest Community Center The River Forest Community Center is a not-for-profit organization that provides educational, recreational, and social programs and is located along Madison Street at the southwest corner of the Village.
-While the Community Center shares its facility with the River Forest Township, the Center is not part of the township and does not tax residents, instead sustaining funding through program fees and state funding. - School District 90 District 90's three schools (Lincoln and Willard Elementary Schools, and Roosevelt Middle School) provide playgrounds and other outdoor recreation space that is regularly used by residents during non-school hours. - Concordia and Dominican Universities
+While originating in Oak Park, the Tennis Center is located in River Forest on the property of the Forest Preserves of Cook County Headquarters. - River Forest Community Center The River Forest Community Center is a not-for-profit organization that provides educational, recreational, and social programs, and is located in the River Forest Civic Center Authority (RFCCA) Building along Madison Street at the southwest corner of the Village.
+While the Community Center shares this facility with River Forest Township and other organizations, the Community Center is not part of the Township and does not tax residents, instead sustaining funding primarily through program fees. - School District 90 District 90's three schools (Lincoln and Willard Elementary Schools, and Roosevelt Middle School) provide playgrounds and other outdoor recreation space that is regularly used by residents during non-school hours. - Concordia and Dominican Universities